msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 &emsp; • Lifebloom uptime %
 &emsp; • Total HPS
 &emsp; • % HPS of: Lifebloom (tick), Lifebloom (bloom), Rejuvenation, Regrowth, Swiftmend
-&emsp; • Top two rotations used
+&emsp; • Rotating on tank? ('No' means the Druid is ignoring the tank and just raid healing) &emsp; • Top two rotations used

 The scraped datasets are stored in data/ as excel spreadsheets.